hhousni/my_professional_website/content/blog/2021-12-26-customer-segmentation/index.markdown

 5. **Cluster 6** is regrouping the customers with high income and low spending score.

-## Conclusion
+# Conclusion

-This paper aimed to perform a customer segmentation in R programming.
-We used a  Shopping mall customers dataset to implement it.
+In this post we wanted to perform a customer segmentation in R programming using k-mean algorithm.
+We used a Shopping mall customers data set to implement it.
 By using the function ***kmeans()*** from the stats package, we found that the Shopping mall customers can be split in 6 clusters.
 A principal component analysis allowed to have a better understanding of the clusters.
 We used the ***fviz_cluster()*** from the factoextra package to visualize the results.